 Temporary Work (Skilled) Visa

-The Temporary Business (Long Stay) visa allows employers to sponsor overseas workers to live and work in Australia on a temporary basis.
-The visa is designed to assist employers who are unable to meet their their temporary skilled workforce needs from the local labour market.
-This visa can be granted for up to four years, depending upon the requirements of the employer.
+The Temporary Work (Long Stay) visa allows employers to sponsor overseas workers to live and work in Australia on a temporary basis.
+The visa is designed to assist employers who are unable to meet their temporary skilled workforce needs from the local labour market.
+This visa is valid for a maximum of either two or four years, depending upon the nature of the skilled position.

 The position to be filled must:

-- be subject to terms and conditions of employment (which includes market salary rate for that occupation) that are no worse than those provided to Australians working in the same occupation for the business (or in the same local area, if there are no equivalent positions with the business).
-If a labour agreement applies, the position also needs to paid in accordance with the terms of the agreement.
+- be subject to terms and conditions of employment (which includes the wage/salary) that are no worse than those provided to Australians working in the same occupation for the business (or in the same local area, if there are no equivalent positions with the business).

-- meet any licensing, registration or professional membership requirements for the nominated position;
+- meet any mandatory licensing, registration or professional membership requirements

-- make adequate arrangements for health insurance during their intended stay in Australia.
+- have make adequate arrangements for health insurance during your stay in Australia.